Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Ancestral and Ceremonial Healing

-Ancestral and Ceremonial Healing works with the patterns that move through lineages – the fears, wounds, gifts, and unfinished business of the people who came before.
+Ancestral and Ceremonial Healing works with the patterns that move through lineages – the fears, hurts, gifts, and unfinished business of the people who came before.
 People with this primary expression feel their ancestors as present rather than historical.
-They sense the weight of what was handed to them before they were old enough to refuse it: the family patterns that repeat without apparent reason, the emotional inheritances nobody chose, the unresolved material that was passed forward because it could not be completed in its original generation.
+They sense the weight of what was handed to them before they were old enough to refuse it.
 Ceremony is their mechanism – not performance, but intentional, structured acts that create conditions for something to shift across the line between the living and the dead.
-Ancestral and Ceremonial types walk paths including The Ceremonial Heart, The Altar Keeper, and The Bone Reader.
+Ancestral types walk paths including The Ceremonial Heart, The Altar Keeper, and The Bone Reader.

 Core Focus